bregreen/bregreen.github.io/index.md

 # Welcome

-I am a second year [Information Science](http://infosci.cornell.edu/) PhD student at [Cornell University](https://www.cornell.edu/) advised by [Drew Margolin](https://www.communication.cals.cornell.edu/people/drew-margolin/).
+I am a third year [Information Science](http://infosci.cornell.edu/) PhD student at [Cornell University](https://www.cornell.edu/) advised by [Drew Margolin](https://www.communication.cals.cornell.edu/people/drew-margolin/).

 I'm interested in the ways in which both activist and extremist identities and ideologies are built and maintained using various social media platforms.
+I employ semi-supervised and unsupervised learning methods to examine text as data, particularly from sources such as Twitter, YouTube and Gab.

 Before arriving to Cornell, I earned both my B.S. and M.S. in Psychology from [Prairie View A&M University](https://www.pvamu.edu/cojjp/departments/psychology/) and the [University of Texas at San Antonio](https://hcap.utsa.edu/psychology/), respectively.

 After UTSA, I spent a few years working as a Research Analyst in the Institutional Research department of a large community college in Texas.

 ## Recent Updates
+-   Panelist at [APSA2022](https://convention2.allacademic.com/one/apsa/apsa22/index.php?cmd=Online+Program+View+Session&selected_session_id=2022029&PHPSESSID=sork86megslu6jc0kf6b6vpl9p) - *Listening and Reacting to Communication* - Examining Associations of Voter Turnout in 2021 VA Gubernatorial Election

+-   Completed a Summer 2022 Graduate Data Science Internship at [Liberty Mutual](https://jobs.libertymutualgroup.com/careers/digital-technology/data-science/) - Talent Analytics

 -   Awarded the 2022 - 2023 [GEM Fellowship](https://www.gemfellowship.org/) - Employer Fellow - Sponsoring Company: [Lam Research](https://www.lamresearch.com/)